 SEO (search engine optimization) is the umbrella term for all the methods you can use to ensure the visibility of your website and its content on search engine results pages.
-So basically SEO helps you get noticed in web results.
-Let's say you are a photographer for hire in the Chicago area.
-By utilizing SEO, when people do a web search for photographers in Chicago your goal is to have your website show up in some of the first search results.
-This will drive more business your way which is always a good thing (that whole "starving artist" thing is so overrated).
+SEO, in essence, helps you get noticed in web results.
+Let's say you're a photographer for hire in the Chicago area.
+By utilizing SEO to its fullest, you'll be sure to show up early in the results page whenever people go to perform a search for photographers in Chicago.
+This will drive more business your way, which is always a good thing (you know better than to fall for that whole "starving artist" thing).

-I've narrowed it down to three SEO basics I think are important in helping push any creative to having their most efficient web presence possible.
+I've narrowed it down to three SEO basics I think are important in helping push a creative to fulfill their potential in terms of visibility.

 1. Your name